 Also, people might sometimes see this trope where it doesn't exist.
 Some villains are simply bullying types who go after minorities without really caring whether people will find it politically incorrect or not - and it doesn't have to matter if their targets remind them of themselves in some way.
 Why do they do this?
 Genre savviness, primarily; after all, minorities lack the numbers to fight back, and there's nothing to be gained from Bullying a Dragon.

-Compare Evil Is Petty; Contrast Equal-Opportunity Evil.
+Compare Evil Is Petty and He-Man Woman Hater; Contrast Equal-Opportunity Evil.
 Note however that they are not mutually exclusive; a villain can be progressive towards some groups but intolerant towards others.
 Compare and contrast the Politically Incorrect Hero.
 May lead to Felony Misdemeanor if this character type is thought to be more evil than outwardly flamboyant villains.
 This should also not be confused with Values Dissonance, where the author apparently has these attitudes.
-Any and all instances of Those Wacky Nazis qualify automatically.
+Any and all instances of Those Wacky Nazis qualify automatically, and A Nazi by Any Other Name often does.

 This is not when a villain is a minority who is portrayed in a politically incorrect manner.
 That's Unfortunate Implications.